 About the KUCR Archives Project

 KUCR features a wide range of original programming produced by students, staff, faculty and alumni from UC Riverside and surrounding communities.
 In addition to music shows that span genres from Korean Pop (K-Pop) to Western classical, jazz, hip-hop, cumbia, gospel, reggae, dubstep, soul and funk, KUCR public affairs programming also addresses relevant subjects in fields such as anthropology, history, sociology; language arts, psychology, philosophy and the performing arts.
-Programs such as Indian Time, Radio Aztlán, Autotalk, Highlander News Room, Roundtable Roundup, Arts Alive! and Jazz Tuesdays are a few examples of the original programs the station currently produces.
+Original KUCR programs such as Indian Time, Radio Aztlán, Auto Talk, Highlander News Room, Roundtable Roundup, Arts Alive! and Jazz Tuesday are a few examples of the original programs the station currently produces.

-KUCR’s origins can be traced to a group of students who reportedly used a metal trashcan as an antenna to operate a pirate radio station from a dorm room in the UCR Steinbrau student housing complex in the early 1960s.
+KUCR’s origins can be traced to a group of students who allegedly utilized a metal trashcan as an antenna to operate a pirate radio station from a dorm room in the UCR Steinbrau student housing complex in the early 1960s.
 These first broadcasts were primarily popular music shows hosted by student DJs using aliases.

 The Federal Communications Commission (FCC) eventually moved to have the unlicensed student-operated radio station closed down.
-Then-UCR Chancellor Ivan Hinderaker was approached by a group of students including Hans Wynholds and Bill Farmer, the station’s respective founding manager and chief engineer, to secure a broadcasting license and establish KUCR.
+Then-UCR Chancellor Ivan Hinderaker was approached by a group of students including Hans Wynholds and Bill Farmer, the station’s respective founding manager and chief engineer, to secure a broadcasting license and establish KUCR, originally at 88.1 on the FM dial.
 Chancellor Hinderaker subsequently worked with a small group of students to secure $10,000 from the UC Regents to fund a student-run station at UCR.

 William “Bill” Elledge

 One of the founding members of KUCR was William “Bill” Elledge.
-Mr. Elledge worked as a chief engineer and programmer at KUCR from its official founding in 1966 until late 2009.
+As an undergraduate student, Mr. Elledge began work as an engineer and programmer at KUCR in 1966 and remained with the station as chief engineer until 2009.
 Mr. Elledge was an integral figure at KUCR and possessed an extensive collection of material related to the station.
 His collection included original programming in a variety of media formats and various station ephemera dating from the mid-1960s.
 An avid documentarian, Mr. Elledge acted as an unofficial archivist for KUCR as well as the broader UCR community during his tenure at the station.

-KUCR archival material includes documentation of UCR and local social, cultural and political history; numerous interviews and programs produced by and with people such as Sterling Stuckey, Oscar Brown, Jr., Angela Davis, Alex Haley, current CA Governor Jerry Brown, Stokely Carmichael and Ray Bradbury, among others.
-For nearly fifty years KUCR has acted as a vibrant community resource for information on current news, entertainment, music, arts and other cultural and social ideas and events from a local to global level.
+KUCR archival material includes documentation of social, cultural and political history relevant to UCR and local as well as global communities; numerous interviews and programs produced by and with people including Sterling Stuckey, Oscar Brown, Jr., Angela Davis, Alex Haley, current CA Governor Jerry Brown, Stokely Carmichael and Ray Bradbury.
+For nearly fifty years KUCR has acted as a vibrant community resource for information on current news, entertainment, music, arts and other cultural and social ideas and events.

-Imagine if all that remained of the conversations, performances, interviews, speeches, etc. of the past were written transcripts.
+Imagine if all that remained of the conversations, performances, interviews, speeches and sound bytes of the past were written transcripts, at best.
 The ability to record, store and replay audiovisual media is a relatively recent and significant development in human history.
-This ability has enabled people to record their expressions and experiences and engage the world around them with a new range of artifacts unique for their capacity to capture events and audio-visual elements in real-time.
+This phenomenon has enabled people to record and reproduce their expressions and experiences on an unprecedented level, and subsequently engage the world we inhabit with a new range of artifacts unique for their capacity to capture events and audio-visual elements in real-time.

 To find out more, donate material or otherwise get involved, please contact: